 Write speed 112 Mb/s versus 92 Mb/s = 22% faster

-On the 4K Random Mixed i/o test, however the Backup Plus 4TB came out faster with
+On the 4K Random Mixed i/o test, the Backup Plus 4TB came out faster with

-It is always worth taking a look yourself to find out what the latest users have to say on Amazon.
-Click on the links and scroll down to the Amazon Reviews.
+It’s always worth taking a look yourself to find out what the latest buyers have to say on Amazon.

-An 18 inch USB cable in the box
+An 18 inch USB 3.0 Type A cable

 Just a quick picture on how to plug in and that’s about it for usefulness.

 Let me give you a guide on how easy they are to use on a Mac.